William Watt (Australian politician): Later years

 In April 1920 Hughes dispatched Watt to London on a financial mission.
 Watt was in poor health, and his suspicion that Hughes was trying to get him out of the way was aggravated by Hughes's habit of communicating directly with the British government over the head of Watt, who was supposedly his representative.
 Watt was appointed Australia's representative at the Spa Conference on War reparations, but when Hughes cabled that Watt was not to agree to anything without consulting him, Watt complained that he was being treated like "a telegraph messenger."
 After an acrimonious exchange of cables, Watt resigned as Treasurer and returned to Australia.

 Watt spent the next two years on the back bench.
 At the 1922 elections he supported rebel former Liberals in Victoria who opposed Hughes and stood against Nationalist candidates: one of these, John Latham, won the seat of Kooyong from the Nationalist member.
 After the elections, the newly formed Country Party held the balance of power, and used it to force Hughes's resignation.
 Watt was passed over for leadership of the new coalition government in favour of the Treasurer, Stanley Bruce.
 As a consolation prize Watt was elected Speaker, a position he held until 1926.
 Although not happy about the demands on his time made by the move of the federal parliament from Melbourne to Canberra in 1927, he re-contested his seat at the 1928 federal election, but resigned from parliament nine months later, on medical advice.

 Later life

-Watt was chairman of several companies which operated out of his base in Collins House, Melbourne, including Barnet Glass, Dunlop Perdriau Rubber, Dunlop Rubber Australia, the Silverton Tramway Company and Qantas.
-He was partly disabled by a stroke in 1937 and died in his home in Toorak, survived by his wife, two sons and three daughters.
+Watt was chairman of several companies within the Collins House group in Melbourne, including Barnet Glass, Dunlop Perdriau Rubber, Dunlop Rubber Australia, as well as the Silverton Tramway Company and Qantas.
+He was also chairman of trustees for the Melbourne Cricket Ground from 1924 to 1946 and the inaugural president of the Victorian division of the English-Speaking Union.

+Personal life

+Watt married Florence Carrighan in 1894, but was widowed two years later when she died in childbirth.
+He remarried in 1907 to Emily Helena Seismann, with whom he had two sons and three daughters.
+He was disabled by a stroke in 1937 and died at his home in Toorak on 13 September 1946, aged 74.